Wade’s 101: Haiku retrospective 54

 of watching your dream wither

-away to nothing. - the pandemic p&l statement
+39. the pandemic p&l statement

 How do we pay rent?